Particl-Community/academy/in-depth/indepth_part_coin.rst

 PART is the native currency of the Particl Marketplace and preserves all your personal, financial, and business data from prying eyes.

-.. container:: toggle

-    .. container:: header

-        **What are cryptocurrencies?**

-    :term:`Cryptocurrencies <Cryptocurrency>` are digital units of a currency that can be transferred person-to-person without requiring a third-party (payment processor) to facilitate transactions.
-It enables near-free, near-instant currency transactions that cannot be held up, blocked, reversed (chargebacks), or delayed by any party.

-.. container:: toggle

-    .. container:: header

-        **What are their benefits?**

-    - They can be used anywhere in the world, at any time (100% uptime).
-    - Transactions are near-free; usually just a few cents or even less per transaction.
-    - Transactions are near-instant; usually takes around 2 minutes for the payment to be fully settled.
-    - Transactions cannot be reversed (no chargebacks).
-    - You keep complete control of your financial data.

-.. container:: toggle

-    .. container:: header

-        **A few things to keep in mind...**

-    - Payments are sent to unique cryptographic addresses similar to bank account numbers.
-    - Once you send a payment, you cannot modify or cancel it.
-Always double-check the payment details before making a transaction.
-    - You and only you are responsible for the security of your funds.
-They cannot be retrieved if you lose your password(s) or control over your wallets(s).
-    - The price of almost any cryptocurrency is volatile by nature and based on the concept of supply and demand.

 ----

 .. contents:: Table of Contents